In their Honor

 Sunday, June 11, 2006

 I’ve been working on this since I read that Lady Bird Johnson, widow of President Lyndon B. Johnson, suffered ‘several’ pregnancy losses before she went on to bear two full-term, healthy daughters.
 According to the White House website, she had four (some sources say three), but still it is a significant, even startling number when you consider that this was a woman with access to the best care money could buy.
 I knew there had to be more famous women out there who have been through this.
 That said, I have complied this list.
 I have left out several names from my original list because I have not been able to find reputable documentation of their loss(es).
+Please note that rumors/unsubstantiated reports/tabloid stories will not appear here.

 Really, though, through my three losses to date, I was surprised at the number of celebs who have admitted to it.
 It’s heartening to read of so many successful, wealthy, high-profile women who no doubt have endured this grief, often multiple times.
 (The actress Jennifer O’Neill reportedly has suffered pregnancy loss a mind-boggling nine times.)